Trashed/mylittlepoller/README.md

 ## Future nice-to-haves

 When the first milestone (running the service locally) is reached, it would be nice to put the polling engine running 24/7 in a Raspberry Pi or in the cloud.
 The web page used for managing and monitoring could still be run locally, and the polling engine could send an email etc. to notify of a status change.

+## Currently used software versions

+- Go: 1.20.4 (windows/amd64)
+- NodeJS: 20.10.0, npm: 10.2.4
+- Yarn: 1.22.21
+- Vue: ^3.3.8
+- Vite: ^5.0.0